 Activities such as scuba diving, white-water rafting and elephant trekking aren’t always included in standard insurance policies.
 If you intend to do more than laze on a beach during your stay in Thailand make sure your policy covers you for any sports or activities.

-Hospital Treatment in Thailand
+Hospital treatment in Thailand

 You should have adequate cover for the cost of hospital treatment.
 If you do require hospital treatment in Thailand you have to pay for it.
 Fortunately, Thailand has some of the best health care in Asia.
 Local hospitals can vary in standard, but the main hospitals in tourist areas are usually very good.
 In particular, international hospitals such as Bumrungrad in Bangkok and McCormick in Chiang Mai, have an excellent reputation.
-Some treatments in Thai hospitals (rabies vaccinations for instance) can be relatively cheap and may be less than the cost of your insurance excess, but if you need an overnight stay or surgery, you or your next of kin will need to authorize the cost of treatment.
+Some treatments in Thai hospitals (rabies vaccinations for instance) can be relatively cheap and may be less than the cost of your insurance excess, but if you need an overnight stay or surgery, you or your next of kin will need to authorise the cost of treatment.
 This is where a good insurance policy is worth its weight in gold.

 When purchasing travel insurance it is important that you disclose any pre-existing or current medical conditions.
 Be open about this with your insurer or you may find any subsequent claim rejected.
 Read the policy terms and conditions carefully so you know in advance which claims will be paid and which will be excluded.
 If you have any specific questions or queries concerning a particular policy, please contact the insurance company directly.
 Every effort is made to keep the information on this site as up to date and accurate as possible, but we cannot be held responsible for any losses however they may arise.